 Delivering Happiness is written in a narrative form and tells the story of Hsieh and his life as an entrepreneur.
-He describes what challenges he faced and endured when he founded Zappos and LinkExchange.
-The book is divided into 3 parts, and each of them describes his adventures in the business world.
+He describes what challenges he faced when he founded Zappos and LinkExchange.
+The book is divided into 3 parts, each of them describing his adventures in the business world.

-The book also covers the part where he sold LinkExchange to Microsoft and Zappos to Amazon, in his own narration.
+The book also covers his selling of LinkExchange to Microsoft and Zappos to Amazon, in his own words.

-If you read the literature you will understand Hsieh’s take on what he learned, and how his venture kept its promises.
-He talks about how important it is to keep everyone around you happy, including clients, and that itself can change your own emotions positively.
+If you read this book you will understand Hsieh’s take on what he learned, and how his venture kept its promises.
+He talks about how important it is to keep everyone around you happy, including clients, and how that has the power itself to make a positive change to your own emotions.

 3. Managing the Customer Experience: Turning customers into advocates